newlandpe/namelessmc-xauthconnect-module/README.md

    ```bash
    composer require newlandpe/oauth2-xauthconnect
    ```
-   *Note: If you are developing the `oauth2-xauthconnect` library locally, you can configure a `path` repository in your NamelessMC `composer.json`.*

 2. **Upload Module Files:**
    Copy the contents of the `upload/` directory from this module's repository into the root directory of your NamelessMC installation.